robflop/megumin.love/Wiki-Api.md

 | over   | The amount of clicks an entry must at least have | Any number | 10000      |
 | under  | The amount of clicks an entry must at max have   | Any number | 1000000    |

-Supplying only the `from` parameter will result in the output starting at the specified date and return everything upto the lastest known date.
+Supplying only the `from` parameter will result in the output starting at the specified date and return everything up to the latest known date.

 Supplying only the `to` parameter will result in the output starting at the earliest known date and return everything up to the specified date.